SystemFw/blog/content/staging/paxos-failures.md

 select a majority quorum of servers to send a write message to, and expect a successful response from all of them.

-TODO: improve this phrasing, smth like impossible for 2 values to both have absolute majorities This guarantees linearisability because there can only be _one_ absolute majority by definition, so only one value will win and be considered the WOR value, even though some storage servers may contain another value or no value at all.
+This guarantees linearisability because it's impossible for two values to _both_ be written to an _absolute_ majority of storage servers: storage servers only accept the first value that's written to them, so even in the worst case one storage server will have the deciding "vote" on which value will be considered the WOR value, even though some other minority of storage servers may contain another value or no value at all.
 However, we need `read` to be a quorum read as well, with implications that will become clear later.
+TODO: still not satisfied with this.

 Since writes need a reply from a majority of storage servers to succeed, this idea only works if less than a majority of storage